Research areas / ÖSTAT - Subject areas

 Christof Lammer studied Social and Cultural Anthropology and China Studies at the University of Vienna, Tianjin University and Renmin University of China.
 Since 2011, he has conducted more than 18 months of ethnographic fieldwork in the People’s Republic of China.

 As predoctoral researcher at the University of Vienna (2013-2017) and as fellow at the ZiF-Research Group 'Kinship and Politics' at Bielefeld University (2017) he wrote his doctoral thesis Performing State Boundaries: A Stategraphy of Citizen Participation in China (2018).
-Bringing the concept of boundary work from Science and Technology Studies (STS) to the anthropology of the state and adding a focus on performance, he studies civic initiatives that promote ecological agriculture as well as the bureaucratic administration of state assistance for the poor.
+He studies civic and governmental initiatives that promote ecological agriculture as well as the democratic administration of social policy.
+His research shows how the actors involved perform the boundary between state and non-state (e.g. family, community, civil society) differently and thereby gain or lose support for their projects.
+This analytical focus on the productivity, multiplicity, materiality, and temporality of performed boundaries opens up new perspectives in the anthropology of the state.

-since 2019: postdoctoral researcher, Department of Science, Technology and Society Studies, Alpen-Adria-University Klagenfurt
+since 2019: postdoctoral researcher, Department of Science, Technology and Society Studies, University of Klagenfurt

 August 2019: guest researcher, Max Planck Institute for Social Anthropology, Halle (Saale)